Aurele-Barriere/Interprete_Lisp/README.md

-The source code ca be found in the src/ directory.
+The source code can be found in the src/ directory.

 The report can be found in the doc/ directory.